AndrasKovacs/normalization-bench/README.md

 - Compile options: `-O2 -fllvm -rtsopts`.
 - Runtime options: `+RTS -A1G -s`.

+__Coq__
+- coqc 8.10.2
+- `coqc -impredicative-set`.

-In all of the above cases, the implementations are virtually the same.
-All implementations use idiomatic ADTs or a straightforward emulation of them (in the case of js) to represent lambda terms and HOAS values.
+The implementations are virtually the same except in Coq, where we are using well-typed impredicative Church encodings.
+The deep HOAS implementations use idiomatic ADTs or a straightforward emulation of them (in the case of js) to represent lambda terms and HOAS values.

 The benchmarks are normalization and beta-conversion checking on Church-encoded unary natural numbers and binary trees.